 Van der Berg Holding N.V. is a Dutch holding company with four subsidiaries operating in food distribution.
 Consolidated revenue is €112M.
 The group employs 340 people across the Netherlands and Belgium.
 The engagement is in its second year.
 The previous year’s fraud discussion working paper contains a single page with two risks identified: revenue recognition and management override.

-Record participants, date, and the duration of the discussion.
-The "matters discussed" requirement means the file should show that a genuine discussion took place, not that a template was completed.
+Documentation note: Record participants, date, duration, and the format of the discussion.
+The “matters discussed” requirement means the file should show that a genuine discussion took place, not that a template was completed.

 1. Fraudulent financial reporting

-The fraud risk factor (covenant pressure) is linked to the opportunity (unreviewed consolidation entries) to articulate a specific fraud risk.
-This is the logic chain the revised standard expects.
+Documentation note: The fraud risk factor (covenant pressure) is linked to the opportunity (unreviewed consolidation entries) to articulate a specific fraud risk.
+This factor-to-opportunity-to-risk chain is what the revised standard expects in the working papers (WPs).

 2. Misappropriation of assets by employees